LLNL/UnifyFS/docs/assumptions.rst

 ================
-Assumptions
+Assumptions and Semantics
 ================

-In this section, we provide assumptions we make about the behavior of applications that use UnifyFS, and about how UnifyFS currently functions.
+In this section, we provide assumptions we make about the behavior of applications that use UnifyFS and about the file system semantics of UnifyFS.

 ---------------------------
 System Requirements
 ---------------------------

-UnifyFS uses node-local storage devices, e.g., RAM and SSD, for storing the application data.
-Therefore, a system should support the following requirements to run UnifyFS.
+The system requirements to run UnifyFS are:

-    - A compute node is equipped with a local storage device that UnifyFS can use for storing file data, e.g., SSD or RAM.
+    - Compute nodes must be equipped with local storage device(s) that UnifyFS can use for storing file data, e.g., SSD or RAM.

-    - An ability for UnifyFS to launch user-level daemon processes on compute nodes, which run concurrently with user application processes
+    - The system must support the ability for UnifyFS user-level daemon processes to run concurrently with user application processes on compute nodes.

 ---------------------------
 Application Behavior
 ---------------------------

-UnifyFS is specifically designed to support globally synchronous checkpointing workloads.
-In such a workload, the expected application behavior is as follows.
+UnifyFS is specifically designed to support the bulk synchronous I/O patterns that are typical in HPC applications, e.g., checkpoint/restart or output dumps.

-    - I/O operations occur in separate write and read phases, and thus files are not read and written simultaneously.
-For instance, files are only written during the checkpointing (a write phase) and only read during the recovery/restart (a read phase).
+In bulk synchronous I/O, I/O operations occur in separate write and read phases, and files are not read and written simultaneously.
+For example, files are written during checkpointing (a write phase) and read during recovery/restart (a read phase).
+Additionally, parallel writes and reads to shared files occur systematically, where processes access computable, regular offsets of files, e.g., in strided or segmented access patterns, in contrast to random, interleaved, small writes and reads.
+Note that a consequence of this assumption is that during a write phase, if two procesess write concurrently to the same file offset or to an overlapping region, the result is undefined and may reflect the result of either processes' operation.

+UnifyFS offers the best performance for applications that exhibit the bulk synchronous I/O pattern.
+While UnifyFS does support deviations to this pattern (see Section XXXX), the performance might be slower and the user may have to take additional steps to ensure correct execution of the application with UnifyFS.
-    - During the read phase, a process can read any byte in a file including remote data that has been written by processes in remote compute nodes.
+For example, during a write phase, a process can read any byte in a file including remote data that has been written by processes in remote compute nodes.
+However, the performance will differ based on which process wrote the data:
+      - If the bytes being read were written by the same process that wrote the bytes, UnifyFS offers the fastest performance and no synchronization operations are needed.
+This kind of access is typical in some I/O libraries, e.g., HDF5, where file metadata may be updated and read by the same process.
+      - If the bytes being read were written by a process on the same compute node, UnifyFS can offer slightly slower performance and requires no additional synchronization operations.
+      - If the bytes being read were written by a process on a different compute node, then the performance is slower and the application must introduce synchronization operations to ensure that the most recent data is read.
+The synchronization can be achieved through adding explicit ''flush`` operations in the application source code, or by supplying the ''write_sync`` configuration parameter to UnifyFS on startup, which will cause an implicit ''flush`` operation after every write (note: the ''write_sync`` mode can significantly slow down write performance.).
+See Section XXXX for more information.
-      However, reading the local data (which has been written by processes in the same compute node) will be faster than reading the remote data.
+In summary, reading the local data (which has been written by processes executing on the same compute node) will always be faster than reading remote data.

-    - During the write phase, the result of concurrently writing to the same file offset by multiple processes is undefined.
-Similarly, multiple processes writing to an overlapped region also leads to an undefined result.
-For example, if a command in the job renames a file while the parallel application is writing to it, the outcome is undefined, i.e., it could be a success or failure depending on timing.

 ---------------------------
 Consistency Model